nggit/tremolo-docs/reference/websocket/index.md

 ---
-layout: page
+layout: default
-title: WebSocket
+title: WebSocket object
+parent: Reference
+has_children: true
+has_toc: true
 ---

 Tremolo has a built-in, minimal implementation of [WebSocket](https://en.wikipedia.org/wiki/WebSocket).

-To enable WebSocket support for a [handler](handlers.html), use the `websocket=None` placeholder as follows:
+To enable WebSocket support for a [handler](/handlers.html), use the `websocket=None` placeholder as follows:

 ```python
 @app.route('/ws')